bcgov/gis-pantry/docs/Using-GitHub.md

 2. Navigate to the repository you want to contribute to <https://github.com/bcgov/gis-pantry>

 3. In the upper right click on Fork.
-This will create a copy of the Repository under your name.
+This will create a copy of the repository under your name.

 4. You should have a copy under your name called. (username/GIS-Pantry)